 Computer Usage:

-A statistical package may be introduced early and discussed throughout the course to supplement the lectures.
+A statistical package will be introduced early and will be discussed throughout the course to supplement the lectures.
 The purpose of the statistical package is for students to familiarize themselves with the use of statistical software in statistical analyses.